1 person killed in police-involved shooting in Bayonne

-Officers were called to the home on West First Street at 6:45 a.m. to a report a man with a knife, and a short time later, shots rang out inside.
+Officers were called to the home on West First Street at 6:45 a.m. to a man with a knife, and a short time later, shots rang out inside.

-Early reports suggested that the person with the knife had stabbed someone in the house on the third floor, but it is unclear if that person decided to lunge toward the officer.
+Early reports suggested that the person with the knife had stabbed someone in the house on the third floor.

+Authorities say they encountered the man when one or more officers fired their service weapons, fatally wounding the suspect.

 MORE NEWS | NJ high school student dead, another hospitalized after shooting at field